DioxusLabs/docsite/docs-src/0.4/en/reference/context.md

 {{#include src/doc_examples/meme_editor.rs:meme_component}}
 ```

-> Note that the `Meme` component is unaware where the caption is coming from – it could be stored in `use_state`, `use_ref`, or a constant.
+> Note that the `Meme` component is unaware where the caption is coming from – it could be stored in `use_signal`, `use_signal`, or a constant.
 This ensures that it is very reusable – the same component can be used for a meme gallery without any changes!

 We also create a caption editor, completely decoupled from the meme.
 The caption editor must not store the caption itself – otherwise, how will we provide it to the `Meme` component?
 Instead, it should accept the current caption as a prop, as well as an event handler to delegate input events to: